sentry-demos/react-native/README.md

 Show how Sentry works to surface errors in react-native applications (stacktraces will be symbolicated + unminified)

 ## First-time Setup
+this project uses:
 React Native v0.59.10
 react-native-sentry ^0.43.2
 react-native-cli: 2.0.1
+1. cd ReactNativeDemo
-1. Install dependencies
+2. Install dependencies
 ```
 npm install -g react-native-cli
 npm install && yarn install
 ```

-2. Configure the SDK with your `PUBLIC_DSN_KEY` in App.js
+3. Configure the SDK with your `PUBLIC_DSN_KEY` in App.js
-3. Configure sentry.properties with your organization, project and auth token
+4. Configure sentry.properties with your organization, project and auth token

 ```
 # for iOS